Alex Tour-Sarkissian

 GIS Analyst focused on spatial analysis, remote sensing, and decision-ready geospatial systems.

-I design and deliver spatial analysis workflows, remote sensing models, and web-based GIS tools that help organizations evaluate risk, plan infrastructure, and understand complex geographic systems.
-Work spans climate risk, infrastructure, and geopolitics—built on structured data, rigorous validation, and clear outputs for decision-making.
+I design and deliver GIS decision-support systems — using ArcGIS Pro, SQL, PostgreSQL/PostGIS, remote sensing, and web GIS — that help organizations evaluate risk, plan infrastructure, and understand complex geographic systems.
+Work supports infrastructure planning, transportation analysis, environmental risk assessment, and operational decision-making — built on structured spatial data, rigorous validation, and clear outputs.

 40+ Mapping products delivered